Beginners, Preschool, and Preschool/Kindergarten (ages 2-6)

-The second half of the year allows the students to display their music knowledge and skills garnered since preschool as the students assume some of the lead roles in the end of the year production.
+The second half of the year allows the students to display their music knowledge and skills garnered since preschool as the students assume some of the lead roles in the end of the year production which happens every other year.
 Students, in a collaborative effort, learn selections in a large group setting as the the concepts of musicality, expression, timing, and movement combine to produce a refined performance.
 The music teacher not only works with large groups, but also spends time working with soloists, continually diversifying instruction to meet the needs of all students.
 In this age group, heavy focus is in the understanding and application of music theory – the study of reading, writing, and playing music.

 The last third of the year is dedicated to the End of the Year Show.
 During this time all previously learned music skills and concepts are displayed.
 Vocal and facial expression are modeled by the music teacher along with rhythmic and kinesthetic motion to enhance the material being performed.
 Students then incorporate these skills and concepts into their individual and group performances to enhance the overall quality of each production.

 Upper Elementary and Middle School (ages 9-14)